Due to the significant impact outdoor lighting has on a home, several factors should be considered before investing.

 - Plan current and future lighting so that their effects complement each other

-Experienced lighting designers know understand Oklahoma winters provide opportunities for stunning displays.
-Frosted or snow-covered surfaces will glisten from every source of lighting, especially the soft glow from path lights.
+Experienced lighting designers know and understand Oklahoma winters provide opportunities for stunning displays.
+Frosted or snow-covered surfaces will glisten from every lighting source, especially the soft glow from path lights.

-One of the charming winter lighting opportunities is when rainfall or wet snow freezes.
+One charming winter lighting opportunity occurs when rainfall or wet snow freezes.
 Frozen droplets that hang from path lights, tree branches, and ornamental grasses twinkle as winter winds blow.
-These are a few ways to plan for this.
+Here are a few ways to plan for this.

 - Uplight or downlight the outer branches of ornamental trees